SEDSCelestiaBPGC/BCI/Datasets/readme.md

 [**1.
 Left/Right Hand MI (subject 1)**](https://drive.google.com/drive/folders/19MpbN892wGTjioDRvq2qjnbEIwsujywR)

+**If you're using colab, then you can download this data directly to your colab session storage. see 'download s01.ipynb'.**

 **Description:** This contains Motor Imagery data of the left and right hand of a subject.
 Each of the npy files is of the shape `(99,64,3584)`.
 These are 99 trials, each consisting of 64 channels of eeg data recorded at sampling rate of 512 Hz.